pixelsdb/pixels/README.md

 Pixels is mainly implemented in Java (with some JNI hooks of system calls and C/C++ libs), while there is a C++ implementation of the Pixels Reader.
 The [C++ document](cpp/README.md) gives the instructions of using the C++ reader.
 Here we explain how to build and use the Java components.

+JDK 8 (or above) and Maven 3.8 (or above) are required to build Pixels.
-Install JDK 17.0.3 or above, and clone the Pixels codebase into any `SRC_BASE` directory:
+After installing these requirements, clone the Pixels codebase into any `SRC_BASE` directory:
 ```bash
 git clone https://github.com/pixelsdb/pixels.git
 ```
 Enter `SRC_BASE/pixels`, use `mvn install` to build and install it to the local Maven repository.
-> JDK 17.0.3+ is required by Trino.
-To run Pixels in Presto or other query engines, please build Pixels and the corresponding connector
-> using the Java version required by the query engine.
-Pixels by itself is compatible with Java 8 or above.

 It may take a couple of minutes to complete.
 After that, find jar files:
 * `pixels-daemon-*-full.jar` in `pixels-daemon/target`,this is the jar to run Pixels daemons.